dotswg/dots-requirements/draft-ietf-dots-requirements.md

 SEC-001
 : Peer Mutual Authentication: DOTS agents MUST authenticate each other before a DOTS signal or data channel is considered valid.
-The method of authentication is not specified, but should follow current industry best practices with respect to any cryptographic mechanisms to authenticate the remote peer.
+The method of authentication is not specified in this document, but should follow current industry best practices with respect to any cryptographic mechanisms to authenticate the remote peer.

 SEC-002
 : Message Confidentiality, Integrity and Authenticity: DOTS protocols MUST take